manfredspitze/try-except-starter/exception-defined.md

 ### Why Handle Exceptions?

-Exceptions are bad because they can cause your script to crash, and users get frustrated when they run a script that keeps crashing.
+Exceptions are bad because they can cause your script to crash, and users quickly get frustrated when they run a script that keeps crashing.

 As a programmer, you should try to (1) anticipate and (2) write code to handle exceptions that might occur when a user runs your script.